beeper/sdk-docs/README.md

 - messages: "m.room.message"
 - reaction: "m.reaction"
 - roomIds: array of ids of other rooms to get events in.
-Symbols.AnyRoom is "*"
+Symbols.AnyRoom is "*".
+Not needed if you only want events from the room currently open

-Request permissions for the "eventType", like so:
+You'll need to request permissions for the corresponding "eventType", like so:
 ```javascript
 WidgetEventCapability.forRoomEvent(
     EventDirection.Receive,